 Use Hanging Shoe Holders to Organize Small Things and Stop RV Rattles

 Many travelers use shoe holders to store small items.
-For example, a shoe holder on the door of an RV bathroom might hold hair brushes and combs, toothpaste, razors, shampoo & conditioner, etc.
+For example, a shoe holder on the bathroom door might hold hairbrushes and combs, toothpaste, razors, shampoo, and conditioner, etc. With everything stored securely in the pockets, there’s nothing left to be tossed around in the drawers & cupboards as you travel.

 - Store 12 pairs of shoes or 24 pairs of sandals without taking up valuable floor space